 Smart home technology can significantly enhance older adults’ safety and comfort.

 Devices like smart lights, smart thermostats, and voice-activated assistants can be controlled remotely.
-This gives families the ability to monitor and adjust the settings from anywhere.
+This allows families to monitor and adjust settings from anywhere.

-Additional benefits of smart home devices include: increased safety with features like automated lighting to prevent falls, comfort and convenience with voice commands for controlling devices, and remote monitoring and control for caregivers.
+Additional benefits of smart home devices include: increased safety with features such as automated lighting to prevent falls, comfort and convenience with voice commands to control devices, and remote monitoring and control for caregivers.

 5. Medication management systems